Last Updated on September 26, 2021

 What are the graduation requirements for a master’s degree in sport management?

 Program graduation requirements can vary a great deal between different schools, with some programs placing great emphasis on capstone or thesis projects and others focusing on exams and collaborative projects.
-Generally speaking, most programs require 30-36 credits for a masters in sport management.
+Generally speaking, most programs require 30-36 credits for a master’s in sport management.

-Since Sports Management covers such a broad area, many students choose to further specialize their degree by pursuing a “concentration” within their graduate degree.
+Since Sport Management covers such a broad area, many students choose to further specialize their degree by pursuing a “concentration” within their graduate degree.
 Below are a few of the more popular concentrations within Sports Management.

 Sports Law – As very high-profile parts of popular culture, teams, athletes, vendors, and sponsors need the guidance of legal experts on a regular basis.
 Within the sports law umbrella are partnerships and negotiations–for everything from transportation and logistics to branding and sponsorships.
 Athletes need legal representation in the form of agents while teams–and the leagues in which they play–must have solid agreements in place to ensure smooth, equitable operations.
 Sports law is an exciting niche within the sport management world that offers very attractive salaries for those who excel in this area, as well as high level involvement with your favorite teams and leagues.

 Sports and Media – Driving the strong, sustained growth of the multibillion-dollar sports industry is a complex media ecosystem involving TV networks, radio stations, podcasts, websites, and print media.
 There are rewarding opportunities for broadcast media personalities, producers, and technicians; writers, editors, and content creators, marketing professionals, graphic designers, partnership managers, and many more rolls and functions.
 Product placement, sponsorships, and the many charitable fundraisers supported by sports teams all require precise planning and execution by highly educated and dedicated sports media professionals.
 Sports Media is where you’ll find the most opportunities within the sports industry, so earning a master’s degree with this concentration is a smart play.
+In an industry of three to four hour games where the fastest growing area of consumption in the industry is highlights and short form content, there are certainly challenges to be overcome in this area.

 Sports and Event Management – Sports and event management focuses on the logistics of hosting major events with tens of thousands of fans and personnel that are at the core of the sports business.
 Graduates in this concentration will be well prepared to step into significant roles related to planning, promoting and executing major games, tournaments, and other events.
 From the flow of crowds to the halftime entertainment to risk management, sports event management professionals must know their fanbase and how to make game day a safe, exciting, and smooth experience for all.
 This concentration will help you develop your ability to lead and manage multiple large teams of staff members, plan meticulously, think on your feet, and keep fans coming back for more.